There is a video making the rounds through an email with the subject header being titled “Fair Warning… I saw this on NBC News last night”.

 “Staying overnight in a hospital doesn’t always mean you’re an inpatient.
 You only become an inpatient when a hospital formally admits you as an inpatient, after a doctor orders it.
 You’re still an outpatient if you’ve not been formally admitted as an inpatient, even if you’re getting emergency department services, observation services, outpatient surgery, lab tests, or X-rays.
 You or a family member should always ask if you’re an inpatient or an outpatient each day during your stay, since it affects what you pay and whether you’ll qualify for Part A coverage in a skilled nursing facility”.

-Again, this email is a real “Fair Warning”, but not for the reasons many would think.
-It is a “Grave Warning” simply because it is highlighting the fact that many people, including those financial professionals AND those financial firms that hold themselves out to be “Retirement Specialists” or Certified Financial Planners may not completely understand the one basic need people will have in retirement – their health.
+It is a “Grave Warning” simply because it is highlighting the fact that many people, including financial professionals AND financial firms may not completely understand the one basic need people have in retirement – their health.

 Eventually, there will come a time when those that sought financial advice will reach the age of needing care and they will feel the brunt of today’s planning or lack thereof.
 Their savings will have been depleted, their options of generating any more income or cash will have all but dried up and they will be left the very hard decision of what to do when it comes to either their health or their lifestyle (eating).